-The world renowned district of Uva is a very different area from the other tea districts.
+The world-renowned district of Uva is a very different area from the other tea districts.
 It is a champagne tea area.
 Uva experiences a very individual and different quality season.

-The wind has the effect of making the bush sense a state of drying and therefore the leaves close-up and the leaf chemicals concentrate into the lowered fluid levels in the cells of the leaves and when picked this concentration conveys a very concentrated high balance of flavour brought out in the rolling process.
+The wind has the effect of making the bush sense a state of drying and therefore the leaves close-up and the leaf chemicals concentrate into the lowered fluid levels in the cells of the leaves and when picked this concentration conveys a very concentrated high balance of flavor brought out in the rolling process.

 The range of teas produced is wide, with a full range of whole and small-leaf grades as well as CTC varieties